This celebrated startup vowed to save lives with AI. Now, it’s a cautionary tale

 But the technical sophistication just wasn’t there, according to the report.
 An employee in Seattle’s emergency management department told the Times that One Concern’s earthquake prediction map had gaping holes in commercial neighborhoods, which One Concern said was because the company relies mostly on residential census data.
 He found the company’s assessments of future earthquake damage unrealistic: The building where the emergency management department works was designed to be earthquake safe, but One Concern’s algorithms determined that it would have heavy damage, and the company rated a vast number of apartment buildings at risk because it had calculated each apartment as a separate building.
 This employee shared all of these issues with the Times.

 One Concern declined to comment publicly on the report.
-In the Times story, One Concern’s CEO and co-founder Ahmad Wani says that the company has repeatedly asked cities for more data to improve its predictions, and that One Concern is not trying to replace the judgment of experienced emergency management planners.
+In the Times story, One Concern’s CEO and cofounder Ahmad Wani says that the company has repeatedly asked cities for more data to improve its predictions, and that One Concern is not trying to replace the judgment of experienced emergency management planners.

 Many former employees shared misgivings about the startup’s claims, and unlike competitors like flood prediction startup Fathom, none of its algorithms have been vetted by independent researchers with the results published in academic journals.
 One Concern’s earthquake product relies on predictions run by another company called Haselton Baker Risk Group as well as widely available free public data, while charging cities like San Francisco $148,000 to use the platform for two years.
 Additionally, the Times found that One Concern has started to work with insurance companies, which could use its disaster predictions to raise rates, in part because only a few cities have paid for its product so far—a move that caused some former employees to feel disillusioned with the company’s mission.

-As the Times investigation shows, the startup’s early success, with $55 million in venture capital funding and a board stacked with luminaries like a retired general, the former CIA director David Petraeus, and former FEMA head Craig Fugate, was built on misleading claims and sleek design.
+As the Times investigation shows, the startup’s early success—with $55 million in venture capital funding, advisors such as a retired general, the former CIA director David Petraeus, and team members like the former FEMA head Craig Fugate—was built on misleading claims and sleek design.

 Excitement over how artificial intelligence could fix seemingly intractable problems certainly didn’t help.
 I wrote last year of One Concern’s potential: “As climate change heralds more devastating natural disasters, cities will need to rethink how they plan for and respond to disasters.
 Artificial intelligence, such as the platform One Concern has developed, offers a tantalizing solution.
 But it’s new and largely untested.”